-Time on track – approximately 4 hours and 30 minutes including stops and breaks
+Time on track – approximately 4 hours and 30 minutes including breaks (plus sunset time)

-The next section offers a variety of terrain with a mix of easy sections, some steep climbs and some rock scrambles.
-It is along this section that you will be stopping every few steps to take in the views in all directions.
+From here you will enjoy a mix of easy sections, some steep climbs and some rock scrambles.
+Regular stops will provide you with the opportunity to take in the breathtaking views.
 Up ahead sprawls the massif of the West Ridge, the South offers stunning views across the peaks of the Victorian High Country, to the North is the view of the Delatite River valley where Mt Buller Road winds its way up towards the ski village, and behind you, the West offers a view of Mt Timbertop.
-With regular short breaks along the way, you will have plenty of time to take in the beauty that surrounds you.

-The last section of this magnificent walk is even more remote and peaceful and is truly challenging.
-It is steep with some rocky parts to scramble along and there is a narrow ridge to cross.
-It’s exciting and it’s fun.
-The summit is in sight and you know that you are not far from reaching the highest point on this hike and your final destination at 1805 meters above sea level, Mt Buller’s summit.
+The last section of this magnificent hike is exciting, fun and truly challenging with steep ascents and descents over rocky sections and crossing a narrow ridge.
+With the summit in sight, you will not be far from reaching the highest point on this hike and your final destination at 1861 meters above sea level.